nmarsollier/viaduct/shared/codegen/impldocs/bytecodegen.md

 The first way is to invoke the "legacy" code generator, i.e., the generator that we used before bytecode gen was implemented.
 In our Bazel scripts, where you see the word "legacy" in a target name or identifier, that relates to this form of code generation.

 We'll be phasing out this legacy Kotlin code generator in favor of what we call the test Kotlin code generator.
 This is an easier-to-maintain Kotlin code generator that generates only the structure of our GRTs (e.g., classes, subclass relationship, property and function signatures), not working function bodies.
 Over time we will be replacing legacy codegen with this test codegen.
-Where you see "kotlin_grt" in Bazel files, that's refering to this test codegen.
+Where you see "kotlin_grt" in Bazel files, that's referring to this test codegen.

 ## InvariantChecker Class